graphile/graphile.github.io/src/pages/postgraphile/subscriptions.md

 enhance GraphiQL with subscription capabilities and give your PostGraphile server the power of websocket communications.
 This will enable the websocket endpoint.

-Additionally, you'll have to add the [`@graphile/pg-pubsub` plugin](https://www.npmjs.com/package/@graphile/pg-pubsub).
-It's intended that you use this plugin as a provider of realtime data to other plugins which can use it to add subscription fields to your API.
-For example, this plugin will add the `@pgSubscriptions` directive to easily define your own subscriptions using LISTEN/NOTIFY with makeExtendSchemaPlugin; and adds the --simple-subscriptions feature which, when enabled, adds a simple listen subscription field to your GraphQL API.
-See below how to enable the plugin for each approach
+Although you can now use `makeExtendSchemaPlugin` to add your own subscription fields using your own realtime events, it's likely that you'll want to add the [`@graphile/pg-pubsub` realtime provider plugin](https://www.npmjs.com/package/@graphile/pg-pubsub) so that you can leverage PostgreSQL's built-in pubsub support.
+For example, this plugin will allow `makeExtendSchemaPlugin` to use the `@pgSubscriptions` directive to easily define your own subscriptions using PostgreSQL's `LISTEN`/`NOTIFY` (recommended for production).
+This plugin also adds the `--simple-subscriptions` flag that can be used to add a simple listen subscription field to your GraphQL API (useful for experimentation).
+See below how to enable the plugin for each approach.

 Finally, you'll notice that your schema still only has `query` and `mutation` types.
 To add subscriptions to